THE WAR EFFORT IN EAST TENNESSEE

 About 3,000 residents lived in four established communities – Robertsville, Scarboro, Elza, and Wheat – and a few smaller settlements scattered throughout the four valleys of the proposed reservation.
 The residents, some of whose families had farmed the same land for generations, were required to sell their property to the government and vacate on relatively short notice.

 The site would become known as Clinton Engineer Works.
-Three Manhattan Project facilities would be located inside its perimeter - the Y-12 Electromagnetic Plant, the X-10 Graphite Reactor, and the K-25 Gaseous Diffusion Plant.
+Four Manhattan Project facilities would be located inside its perimeter – the Y-12 Electromagnetic Plant, the X-10 Graphite Reactor, the K-25 Gaseous Diffusion Plant, and the S-50 Liquid Thermal Diffusion Plant.

 K-25 & K-27 BUILDING IPIX PHOTOGRAPHS